idletim3/thm-all-in-one-github-scripts/README.md

-# TryHackMe "GitHappens"
+# TryHackMe "GitHappens" Helper Scripts

-These scripts are designed to assist with flag discovery on the GitHappens machine.
+Scripts designed to assist with the flag discovery on the GitHappens machine.

+Search for a specific phrase within a designated file across every commit folder.

 ## Usage

 Run the scripts with the desired parameters:

-- Python 3 script: python3 grep-phrase.py -d DIRECTORY -f FILE -p PHRASE
+`python3 grep-phrase.py -d DIRECTORY -f FILE -p PHRASE`

+or

-- ./grep-phrase.sh -d DIRECTORY -f FILE -p PHRASE
+`./grep-phrase.sh -d DIRECTORY -f FILE -p PHRASE`

+where

+`-d` is the directory containing github commits,

+`-f` is the file is the file to search in and

+-p phrase is the phrase you're looking for, e.g., "TryHackMe".